axismaps/axis-jekyll/_posts/2010-12-09-san-francisco-typographic-map.markdown

   author_url: http://shellicrouse.wordpress.com/2011/02/02/typographic-maps/
   date: '2011-02-02 16:38:33 +0000'
   date_gmt: '2011-02-02 21:38:33 +0000'
-  content: "[...] execution on these is insanely well done. Â CHECK IT   LikeBe the
+  content: "[...] execution on these is insanely well done.
+CHECK IT   LikeBe the
     first to like this [...]"
 - id: 32452
   author: Mark Harrower